luapower/tarantool/tarantool.md

-Compared to other implementations I've seen, this one has more consistent error handling (from using [errors].tcp_protocol_errors), better handling of timeouts (due to [sock]'s `expires` parameter), it's half the code size, it's based on Tarantool 2.8, and you can use it in environments where you need to use the environment's built-in async socket API.
+Compared to other implementations I've seen, this one has more consistent error handling (from using [errors].tcp_protocol_errors), better handling of timeouts (due to [sock]'s `expires` parameter), it's half the code size, it's based on Tarantool 2.8 (streams, prepared statements), and you can use it in environments where you need to use the environment's built-in async socket API.

 ## API